-Your guide to creating a Chinese or Japanese styled garden.
-We give you ideas and inspiration for ornaments, structures and plants that give you that oriental feel.
+Nathan James Dodd gives a guide to creating a Chinese or Japanese styled garden.
+He gives you ideas and inspiration for ornaments, structures and plants that give you that oriental feel.

 A peace of quietness and beauty that gives you space for relaxation and contemplation.
 An oriental garden is designed to provide this refuge tinged with eastern mysticism.

 Oriental gardening at its simpliest can be divided in two: tsukiyami, which is a hill garden and mainly composed of hills and ponds.
 The other is hiraniwa, which is basically the exact opposite of tsukiyami: a flat garden without any hills or ponds.

 There’s nothing quite as calming as the shimmering sound of flowing water.
 Oriental ornaments, fountains and water features come in many guises, some in the shape of Buddhas or pagodas, or they may be just pleasing sculptural forms.
 All of them will offer the ethereal trickling of water reflecting eternal values.

 The picture above was taken by myself last summer, in our Japanese garden, at our Sutton Coldfield garden centre in Birmingham.
 Although a lot smaller than when it was originally built it still contains at its heart a pond and waterfall feature.

 Buddhism and gardening have an intertwined history.
 The patience and hard work demanded in fashioning a garden resulting in paradise.
 Constructing a rock garden would follow ancient Japanese tradition together with a lantern-lined gravel path leading to enlightenment.
 An image of Buddha is also entirely appropriate and can provide a focal point for the garden if placed in a respectful position.